Terms & Conditions

 All prizes are guaranteed to be won each week, with exception of the £1,000 prize, which has a 1 in 10 chance of being won.

 If the £1,000 prize is not won, it will roll over to the next regular weekly draw and accumulate to a maximum value of £25,000.

 Three times a year, on the last Monday in March and September and the last Monday before Christmas, a Super Draw replaces the regular weekly prize structure with the following prizes:

 1 x £100 prize

 All Super Draw prizes are guaranteed to be won in the week the Super Draw takes place.

 How winners are determined and prizes allocated

-Winning game numbers are selected from the unique game numbers of all players entering the draw by using Random Number
+Winning game numbers are selected from the unique game numbers of all players entering the draw by using licensed Random Number Generator (RNG) software.

 Chances of Winning